 "In general, social media, because it's anonymous, is a dangerous vehicle to express yourself.
 If you are going to express opinion you should put your face to it."

-Di Matteo acknowledged that Mikel may not get as much fan adoration as more attacking and eye-catching players, but defended the 25-year-old’s contribution to the Stamford Bridge team.
+Di Matteo acknowledged that Mikel may not get as much fan adoration as more attacking and eye-catching players but defended the 25-year-old's contribution to the team, observing: "Fans fall more in love with more exciting and creative players, or goalscoring players.

 "He doesn't get recognition because he does a dirty job.
 He has to try to break up the opponents' play.
 It's normal in football.
 You don't always get recognised with the right credit.